 The role of an ISG is to provide support to the Incident Management Team (IMT).
-The ISG is a group of people represented by the different agencies who may have involvement in the incident and who provide support to the Controlling Agency.
+The ISG is a group of people represented by the different agencies who may have involvement or a stakeholder in the incident and who provide support to the Controlling Agency.